Overview

 Why Both Are Required

-- Tips: Enable access to Jito’s MEV infrastructure and auction-based transaction inclusion
+- Tips: Enable access to Jito’s infrastructure and auction-based transaction inclusion

 - Priority Fees: Signal to validators your willingness to pay for priority processing through Solana’s native prioritization system